datakurre/automation-playground/docs/pdf/index.md

 :align: right
 ```

 Once process with the {bpmn}`../bpmn/user-task` user task form has been saved and deployed, everything should be ready.
-Just start the **RCC integration**, it will discover the robotpackge, and process is now available to be completed at Zeebe Play.
+Just start the **RCC integration**, it will discover the robot automatin package, and process is now available to be completed at Zeebe Play.

 ```{figure} play-submit-details.png
 :alt: